MaKhachatryan/VR-Training-Project/README.md

 3.  makingCorrelationTables.R: This will create correlation tables for further analysis.
 All these tables are exported to "Data/ProcessedData".

-4.  cohortDifferences.R, correlationPlot.R, correlationRoundPlot.R, subgroupPlot.R: These will analyse and produce plots, using the processed data sets and tables, to answer the research questions.
+4.  cohortDifferences.R, correlationPlot.R, correlationRoundPlot.R, correlationHeatmaps.R, subgroupPlot.R: These will analyse and produce plots, using the processed data sets and tables, to answer the research questions.
 All these plots are exported to folder "Result".

 ## Directory structure